 Now write an ideal outline with all the same elements you’ve already got, but in an order that seems to make better sense, and use that to move your bits of text around like legos.
 This part’s gonna make a big mess—it’s like cleaning a closet.
 Somehow, you’re like “Yes!
 Clean closet!” and then realize you’re sitting in a pile of random shit that you have to put somewhere else.
 It’s okay.
 It’s gonna come together.

 NOW, having moved the parts, go through and edit to smooth it.
 You might even want to print a copy to set next to your computer and retype the whole thing.
-That thought process lets you edit on the fly and keeps you from being too dedicated to the words and phrases you’ve already got (and old undergrad syllabus I found recently says that the most dangerous functions of a computer are “copy and paste,” because no sentence has a right to exist).
+That thought process lets you edit on the fly and keeps you from being too dedicated to the words and phrases you’ve already got (a syllabus penned by one of my favorite professors in undergrad says that the most dangerous word processing functions are “copy and paste,” because “no sentence has a right to exist”).

 When you’re done with this step, you should hand it off to someone else to read for a “cogency check.”
 By now, things should be nice and orderly, even if you had to slay a few treasured phrases and sentences along the way.
 Ta-da!

 Photo by Wes Peck via Flickr.com Creative Commons.